Catherine Engelbrecht

-Catherine Englebrecht is the American founder of True the Vote and King Street Patriots, and a co-founder of The Freedom Hospital.
+Catherine Renee Engelbrecht is the American co-founder of True the Vote and King Street Patriots, a nonprofit Tea Party organization which is active mostly in Texas.
+She is also the co-founder of "The Freedom Hospital" with Gregg Phillips, and the CFO of CoverMe Services Inc, one of his companies.
+The company was formerly known as AutoGov, Inc.

 Education

 Engelbrecht has a bachelor's degree in marketing from the University of Houston.

 Career and politics

 Engelbrecht was a small business owner and a parent–teacher association volunteer until Barack Obama won the 2008 United States presidential election.
 In 2008, after volunteering at the election, Engelbrecht began sharing her opinions about the US voting system, catching the attention of the Tea Party movement.

 In 2009, Engelbrecht founded the King Street Patriots, naming the organization after the 1770 Boston Massacre.
-The same year Engelbrecht co-founded of True the Vote.

-Politico named Engelbrecht as "one of the 50 political figures to watch" in 2012.
+Several members of the King Street Patriots, including Engelbrecht, its president, were dissatisfied with the voting process in Harris County, Texas, during the 2008 United States Presidential election, especially the shortage of poll workers, which they believed "invited fraud and other problems at the polls."
+Later in 2009, Engelbrecht co-founded True the Vote.